librauee/Emojis/README.md

 # Emojis
-Simple classfication of emojis, using machine learning.
+Simple cluster of emojis, using machine learning,deep learning.